TobikoData/sqlmesh/docs/concepts/models/overview.md

 - By default, SQLMesh [infers a model's column names and types](#conventions) from its SQL query.
 Disable that behavior by manually specifying all column names and data types in the model's `columns` property.
 - **WARNING**: SQLMesh may exhibit unexpected behavior if the `columns` property includes columns not returned by the query, omits columns returned by the query, or specifies data types other than the ones returned by the query.
 - NOTE: Specifying column names and data types is required for [Python models](../models/python_models.md) that return DataFrames.

+### description
+- Optional description of the model.
+Automatically registered as a table description/comment with the underlying SQL engine (if supported by the engine).

 ### table_properties
 - A key-value of arbitrary table properties specific to the target engine.
 For example: